Christopher-Hayes/stackoverflow-code-language-switcher/README.md

 ## Installation

-1. Manually install the `userscript.js`.
+1. Install from GreasyFork: https://greasyfork.org/en/scripts/457875-stackoverflow-code-language-switcher or manually install the `userscript.js`.

 2. Once installed, open the script editor/settings, and under "values", set the `openai_key` to your OpenAI API key.